monosans/pywttr-models/README.md

     ...
 ```

 Other languages may also be used instead of `en`.
-For a complete list of supported languages, see the [file names](https://github.com/monosans/pywttr-models/tree/main/pywttr_models) or follow the code completion in your IDE.
+For a complete list of supported languages, follow the code completion in your IDE.

 ## Documentation